Cracked After Hours: Overview

 The scripted comedy followed four friends/co-workers of Cracked.com who meet after work at their local diner.
 The Seinfeldian conversations usually result in heavily disputed opinions about pop culture and life in general.

 The series was launched on July 19, 2010 with an episode centered around the 1985 film Back to the Future, and grew to become the most viewed web series on Cracked.com.
 The show's first 13 episodes had reached 15 million views by April 2012 and it subsequently expanded to 30 episodes and surpassed 25 million total views.
 It starred Cracked.com employees Michael Swaim, Daniel O'Brien, and Soren Bowie and regular Cracked contributor Katie Willert.
 Most episodes were written by one of the stars or series co-creator Jack O'Brien, with help from the Cracked team.

 The series integrated animated segments created by artists Winston Rowntree, Brett Herholz, Anthony Clark, and Matt Barrs.
 Characters' thoughts are illustrated by thought-bubbles or full-screen display.
 The first 22 episodes were directed by Justin Viar.
 Subsequent episodes were directed by Abe Epperson, Adam Ganser or various others.

 The episode "Why Mario is Secretly a Dick With a Mustache" infamously had a slightly extended version when first uploaded to YouTube.
-This was quickly replaced by the regular version with a new title card because the original one used unauthorized artwork from internet artist "Fictionalhead", rendering the extended version as lost media since 2012.
+This was quickly replaced by the regular version with a new title card because the original one used unauthorized artwork from internet artist "Fictionalhead."

 In 2014, After Hours won a Webby Award.